tiborhari/easy-interpretation/README.md

 ## Set up HTTPS

+By default, you can only interpret from the computer, that is running **Easy interpretation**.
-You'll need to set up HTTPS, if you would like to interpret from smartphones.
+If you would like to interpret from a smartphone, you'll need to set up HTTPS.
 These are the main steps of setting up HTTPS:

 ### 1. Obtain a domain name